jpetitcolas/jpetitcolas.github.com/_posts/2015-05-15-howto-setup-webpack-on-es6-react-application-with-sass.md

 This module serves all your compiled files through a web server (by default on `localhost:8080`).
 This way, all our files are computed in RAM.
 Thus, computing diffs and refreshing files don't include any disk I/O, providing a really blazing fast live reload.

-For development, instead of using `webpack` command, rather use the following one to launch dev server:
+For development, instead of using the `webpack` command, rather use the following one to launch dev server:

 ``` sh
  ./node_modules/webpack-dev-server/bin/webpack-dev-server.js --progress --colors